 3. How landlords can help their tenants

 As a landlord you are well placed to help your tenants understand Universal Credit and what they can do to ensure their housing costs are paid.
-Here’s a few ways in which you can support and advise them.
+Below are a few ways in which you can support and advise them.

 Get ready for Universal Credit